Thomastown, Co. Kilkenny

 The Guardians met on alternate Thursdays.

-The new Thomastown Union workhouse was erected in about 1854 on a eight-acre site to the north-east of Thomastown.
-Designed by the Poor Law Commissioners' architect George Wilkinson, the building was based on one of his standard plans to accommodate 600 inmates.
-Its construction cost £6,250 plus £1,215 for fittings etc. The site location and layout are shown on the 1930s OS map below, by which time it had become St Columbkille's County Home.
+Prior to the construction of a workhouse at Thomastown, the union set up a temporary establishment in premises at Thomastown and also housed paupers at the Kilkenny, Callan and New Ross workhouses.
+The union's own workhouse was opened in March 1853 and its paupers were then transferred there from the other workhouses.
+The new building occupied an eight-acre site to the north-east of Thomastown.
+Designed by the Poor Law Commissioners' architect George Wilkinson, it was based on one of his standard plans to accommodate 600 inmates.
+Its construction cost £6,250 plus £1,215 for fittings etc. The workhouse location and layout in about 1910 are shown on the map below.

 The main buildings broadly followed Wilkinson's typical layout.
-However, the entrance block at the east was a long single-storey building with a central arch.
+However, the entrance block at the east was a long single-storey building with a central arched entrance, rather than the more usual compact two-storey structure.

 To the rear, a central walkway was flanked by walled walkways at each side.